Skip to main content

 --snapshot / --no-snapshotautoForce snapshot mode on or off for the child release subprocess.
 Default: auto — --no-snapshot when HEAD is at a tag (git describe --tags --exact-match HEAD succeeds), --snapshot otherwise.
 Mutually exclusive.

 Scope: build-side only.
-The harness runs the pipeline up to and including checksum.
-It never invokes release, publish, blob, snapcraft-publish, or announce.
+The harness runs every produce-stage the host can natively build and byte-compares the result — archives, checksums, SBOMs, signatures, and the OS-native package/installer formats (Linux: nfpm/snapcraft/srpm/appimage/flatpak/makeself; macOS: appbundle/dmg/pkg; Windows: msi/nsis).
+It never fires the credential- or registry-touching publish-side stages (notarize, release, publish, blob, snapcraft-publish, announce, verify-release).
 Doubling --runs=N is safe in any environment because no external side effects fire.

 Each run executes inside a freshly-constructed environment: